iamXaidar/docusketch-fastapi/README.md

 - ```$ poetry install```
 ## Create dotenv file with db and web credentials by example in .env.template
 - ```$ make create_dotenv```
+P.S All docker db container credential are specified in template cause it is not a real project...
 ## Up Postgresql database container
 - ```$ make up```
 ## Make migrations